Hadith 3 & 4 — The Five Pillars: Building Faith's Foundation

 The Third Pillar: Zakat

 The third pillar is Zakat—the obligatory charity.
 It is not a favor from the rich to the poor.
+It is not generosity.
 It is a command from Allah and a right for the needy.

 [Quran,70:24-25,"And in whose wealth there is a recognized right for the beggar and the poor."]

-[Hadith,Bukhari,"Whoever is given wealth by Allah but does not give its Zakat, his wealth will be made into a bald-headed snake... wrapping around his neck saying: 'I am your wealth!
+[Hadith,Bukhari,"Whoever is given wealth by Allah but does not give its Zakat, his wealth will be made into a bald-headed snake with two black spots over its eyes, wrapping around his neck on the Day of Resurrection, biting him and saying: 'I am your wealth!
 I am your treasure!'"]

 Zakat purifies our wealth, cleans our hearts of greed, and strengthens the bonds of our ummah.
-It is a pillar—not a choice.
-Neglecting it is a sin.
-Fulfilling it brings blessing in this life and reward in the next.
+It reminds us that we are not owners—we are caretakers.
+And that whatever we have is a test from Allah.

 The Fourth Pillar: Hajj